cedar: Optimized and Unified Machine Learning Input Data Pipelines: Abstract

 \section{Abstract}

 The input data pipeline is an essential component of each machine learning (ML) training job.
 It is responsible for reading massive amounts of training data, processing batches of samples using complex transformations, and loading them onto training nodes at low latency and high throughput.
-Performant input data systems are becoming increasingly critical, driven by skyrocketing data volumes and training throughput demands.
+Performant input data systems are becoming increasingly critical due to skyrocketing data volumes and training throughput demands.
 Unfortunately, current input data systems cannot fully leverage key performance optimizations, resulting in hugely inefficient infrastructures that require significant resources -- or worse -- underutilize expensive accelerators.

-To address these demands, we present \systemname, a programming model and framework that allows users to easily build, optimize, and execute input data pipelines. \systemname presents an easy-to-use programming interface, allowing users to define input data pipelines using composable operators that support arbitrary ML frameworks and libraries.
-Meanwhile, \systemname transparently applies a complex and extensible set of optimization techniques (e.g., offloading, caching, prefetching, fusion, and reordering).
-It then orchestrates processing across a customizable set of local and distributed compute resources in order to maximize processing performance and efficiency, all without user input.
-On average across six diverse input data pipelines, \systemname achieves a $2.49\times$, $1.87\times$, $2.18\times$, and $2.74\times$ higher performance compared to tf.data, tf.data service, Ray Data, and PyTorch's DataLoader, respectively.
+To address these demands, we present \systemname, an optimized and unified programming framework for ML input data pipelines. \systemname allows users to define a training job's data pipeline using composable operators that support arbitrary ML frameworks and libraries. \systemname's extensible optimizer systematically combines and applies performance optimizations to the pipeline. \systemname then orchestrates pipeline processing across configurable local and distributed compute resources to efficiently meet the training job's data throughput demands.
+Across eight pipelines, \systemname improves performance by up to $1.87\times$ to $10.65\times$ compared to state-of-the-art input data systems.